-Overall and cross section dimension of ACCC1 to 8 are listed in Figure 21 and Figure 22.
+Overall and cross section dimension of ACCC1 to 8 are listed in Figure 22 and Figure 23.

-Figure 21 Coil 1-8 overall dimensions
+Figure 22 Coil 1-8 overall dimensions

-Figure 22 Coil 1-8 cross sections
+Figure 23 Coil 1-8 cross sections

 The conductor is square, 20mm x 20mm, with rounded edges.
-Indicative dimensions for the insulation are shown in Figure 23.
-Changes in conductor dimension up to 19x19 mm is allowed to facilitate coil integration.
+Indicative dimensions for the insulation are shown in Figure 24.

 It is the manufacturer responsibility to choose the final composition and thickness of the insulation layers, and to respect the insulation voltage requirement listed in 3.7.
-Indicative dimensions are shown in Figure 23.
+Indicative dimensions are shown in Figure 24.

-The coil is provided with three insulations: conductor insulation (inter-turn), pancake insulation (inter-layer) and overall coil insulation (to earth insulation) (see Figure 24).
+The coil is provided with three insulations: conductor insulation (inter-turn), pancake insulation (inter-layer) and overall coil insulation (to earth insulation) (see Figure 25).
 The insulation shall provide also for the required coil mechanical stiffness before impregnation and mechanical strength after the impregnation.